 It is cold outside, and a raw winter wind is whipping the air and pushing snowflakes about in white wispy clouds.
 While most other hunters are hunkered down in their homes by a glowing fireplace, you head outdoors into the cold.
 You are on a mission-to collect a coyote, fox, bobcat or other predator.
 You know that you'll have to pay attention to many of the small items that yield big results for a successful-and stealthy-winter predator hunter.

-Beating the Weather The first thing most wintertime hunters need to prepare for-and beat-is the cold.
+The first thing most wintertime hunters need to prepare for-and beat-is the cold.
 You'll need to dress in layers, select the right gloves and headwear, and take care to stay warm and dry.

 “The cold temperatures will take a toll on you quickly," reports 16-year-old Preston Tremain, a winter predator hunter based in Missouri.
 “Along with layers of clothing, I use a lot of air-activated handwarmers.
 I place those in my boots on top of my toes, and on the back of my hands inside my gloves.
 If my hands or feet get too cold, the hunt is over for me."
 He also wears lofty layers of clothing, like fleece, that trap air near his skin to help keep him warm.